BLACK SADDLE

 Along the way, we cross the Taldyk Pass (3,554 m), enjoying spectacular views of the North Alai Range with its colourful and dramatic landscapes.

-We expect to arrive in Osh in the late evening.
+We expect to arrive in Osh very late evening.

 No riding.